mvolkmann/blog/src/ocaml.md

 and a tail that holds the remainder which is another list that may be empty.

-To create a new list by adding an element to the beginning of an existing list, use the `::` operator which is pronounced "cons" (short for "construct").
+To create a new list by adding an element to the beginning of an existing list, use the cons constructor.
-The right side of this operator must be a list and the left side must be an expression that evaluates to the same type as elements in the list on the right.
+The right side must be a list and the left side must be an expression that evaluates to the same type as elements in the list on the right.
-This operator is right-associative.
+As an operator, this is right-associative.
 For example:

 ```ocaml